-Was your spring race canceled because of COVID-19?
-Are you feeling stuck right now and unsure of what you should be doing?
-This post explains how to handle race cancellations so you can be ready and motivated for your fall race!
+This post about off season running nutrition tips explains how to handle race cancellations and the off season so you can be ready and motivated for your next race!

 This post is written in partnership with the Detroit Free Press/TCF Bank Marathon.
 While I will not be running the race this fall, I did run it last fall and loved every second of it.